 Table 1 (required, fixed format)

-The current taxonomic placement and names must be referenced to the appropriate literature at each rank in the hierarchy.
-This includes the references that establish the validity and availability of the names in use.
-In the case of bacteria and archaea, this information is available through the NamesforLife annotation services and the appropriate references should be cited and added to the bibliography.
-Summarized phenotypic features are based on either published reports from the literature, or if the source organism is not previously described, based on the authors’ observations.
+The taxonomic placement and names must be referenced to the alignment as described in Organism Information.
+For isolate genomes, summarized phenotypic features are based on either published reports from the literature.
+For SAGs and MAGs, summarized phenotypic features are based on the authors’ observations.
+Highlighted phenotypic features are required only for isolate genomes.

 Table 1.
 Classification and general features of Genusspecies strain designationT [cite MIGS reference]